All Episodes

 That's for my benefit.

-I feel the same thing.
+I feel the same thing should go for abortion.

-And then and if liberals feel so strongly that, well, poor people won't have access, that's fine.
+And then, and if liberals feel so strongly that, well, poor people won't have access, that's fine.

 I can live with that, but let them fund it.

-Louis the Lib, we love you, man.
+But I got to run, Lewis the Lib, we love you, man.

-800, 941 Sean is our number.
+800-941-Sean is our number.

-All right, picture this.
+All right, picture of this.

-You drive it on the open road.
+You're driving on the open road.

-You have your family, you're seeing beautiful views, all this country has to offer, and then out of nowhere, uh-oh, you hear that noise, whatever that noise is, and your car breaks down.
+And then out of nowhere, uh-oh, you hear that noise, whatever that noise is, and your car breaks down.

 Okay, very frustrating, also dangerous.